jennahamlin/tinselR/manuscript/paper.md

 to outbreak investigations from whole-genome data, building and interpreting phylogenetic trees are essential for this public health workflow.
-Placing new outbreak isolates within the broader context of species diversity allows for identification across temporal or spatial scales similarities or differences for those newly sequenced isolates.
-Thus, our goal was to develop an open-source graphical user interface for phylogenetic tree visualization and annotation for both external (state public health laboratories) partners and internal users.
+Placing new outbreak isolates within the broader context of species diversity allows for identification across temporal or spatial scales regarding similarities or differences for those newly sequenced isolates.
+Thus, our goal was to develo an open-source graphical user interface for phylogenetic tree visualization and annotation for both external (state public health laboratories) partners and internal users.
 Given that many state public health laboratories have limited bioinformatics support one of our main constraints is that the application be free and easily installable.
 To accomplish this goal, we developed **tinselR** (pronounced tinsel-er) using the Rshiny framework as a R package.
 Beyond the above requirements listed for developing this application, we choose the R programming languagebecause of R's base graphics and additional